Jacques Labre

 Jacques Labre (born 6 November 1982) is a French professional steel-tip and soft-tip darts player who currently plays in Professional Darts Corporation (PDC) events.
-First French player who gain a PDC Tour Card and make professional.
+He was the first French player to gain a PDC Tour Card and become professional.
 He is a WDF Europe Cup champion and a first medalist of this tournament from France.
 He is also a Spanish Open Champion.
 He has represented his nation during the PDC World Cup of Darts, WDF World Cup and WDF Europe Cup.